Sainab Taiwo Ninalowo

 WiP PES Chair

-Sainab Ninalowo is a Smart Grid Engineer in the Smart Grid and Technology group at ComEd which is charged with developing and implementing innovative technologies and business models for advancing the electric grid.
-Prior to her role with the Smart Grid group, Sainab was an Engineer in ComEd’s New Business group where she managed grid interconnection projects to connect new residential and commercial customers.
+Sainab Ninalowo is an Engineer in the Capacity Planning group at ComEd.
+ComEd is an energy delivery subsidiary of Exelon Corporation and one of the largest utilities in the United States, providing service to approximately 3.8 million customers across northern Illinois.
+Prior to this, she was in the Smart Grid and Technology group which was charged with developing and implementing innovative technologies and business models for advancing the electric grid.
 Sainab also drives innovation and collaboration at ComEd as ComEd’s regional innovation ambassador, and sits on the new idea review board.

 Sainab was the FY16 VP of Outreach for the Society of Women Engineers- Chicago Regional Section, where she oversaw the high school, elementary, scholarship, and collegiate outreach programs.
 Sainab graduated with a Bachelor’s of Science in Mechanical Engineering from Bradley University in 2012, and she is currently pursuing an MBA degree in Finance from DePaul University in Chicago.
 Sainab loves outdoor activities such as hiking, camping and photographing the life around her.